 The timing of this event is clear - the Second Coming - the return of Jesus Christ when the Son of Man comes in his glory.
-Like these other two parables we've just mentioned, this is a parable about the Second Coming.
+Like these other two parables we have just mentioned, this is a parable about the Second Coming.
 Humanity is likened to sheep and goats.
 I got a great insight into this many years ago when visiting the Middle East and travelling in the country of Jordan, the Arab nation adjacent to Israel to the east.
-I remember travelling through the countryside and stopping in the vehicle that we were travelling in at one point because a flock of animals were crossing the road.
-There were no fences and the flocks roamed freely in that area in the Jordan Valley that we were passing through.
+I remember travelling through the countryside and stopping in the vehicle that we were travelling in at one point because a flock of animals was crossing the road.
+There were no fences and the flocks roamed freely in that area in the Jordan Valley.
 I got out of the vehicle, took a look at the animals and took a closer look at the animals.
 I thought they were sheep and I asked my guide, “Are they sheep or are they goats?”
-He smiled and said ‘both’ because they look very similar in our culture and in our context, and as I looked closely I could see yes, these animals are similar in size and a similar shape.
+He smiled and said ‘both’ because they look very similar in our culture and in our context.
+As I looked closely, I could see yes, these animals are similar in size and are a similar shape.
 They are sheep and goats and they mixed together.
-I realised that probably in ancient Israel 2000 years ago a similar situation would be the norm, that sheep and goats would sometimes mix together.
+I realised that probably in ancient Israel 2000 years ago a similar situation would have been the norm - that sheep and goats would sometimes mix together.
 Obviously they have to be separated for purposes of going to the market, or to be sheared, or to be sold.
 There is a time for separating sheep and goats who look similar from the outside, but are different species on the inside.
 The analogy of sheep and goats is a good one in the original context.
-People will immediately think people look similar from the outside but it's what has gone on in the inside that is going to determine whether they sit to the right or the left of the Son of Man in his judgement.
+People will immediately think people look similar from the outside but it is what has gone on in the inside that is going to determine whether they sit to the right or the left of the Son of Man in his judgement.

 The Final Judgement

 This is a picture of the moment of final judgement.
-It's only told in the form of a parable so we don't get all the details.
-We have here a glorious throne: a throne represents authority, authority to judge.
-We have a statement that it's ‘all nations’, so this is all the peoples of the earth.
+It is only told in the form of a parable so we don't get all the details.
+We have here a glorious throne: a throne represents the authority to judge.
+We have a statement that it is ‘all nations’, so this is all the peoples of the earth.
 We have a separation which is based on moments of judgement.
 We have Jesus there as the judge.
 This reminds me of a particular passage in the book of Revelation which describes this same scene.
 I am going to read this passage because this illustrates some of the realities that are mentioned briefly in the parable.
 Revelation 20: 11 - 15.

 ‘Then I saw a great white throne and one who was seated on it.
 The earth and the heavens fled from his presence, and there was no place for them.
 And I saw the dead, great and small, standing before the throne and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done, as recorded in the books.
 The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what they had done.
 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 Anyone whose name was not found written in the book of life was thrown into the lake of fire.’Revelation 20:11-15, NIV

-This is an awesome scene of final judgement but it has a lot of similar elements in it to the ones we've just read in Matthew 25 at the beginning of the parable of the Sheep and Goats.
-The scene is the same scene, and all of humanity are gathered.
+This is an awesome scene of final judgement but it has a lot of similar elements in it to the ones we have just read in Matthew 25 at the beginning of the parable of the Sheep and Goats.
+The scene is the same scene, and all of humanity is gathered.
 Even the dead are mentioned here.
-Everyone comes alive in order to be judged. and their lives are recorded - what they had done is recorded and this particular passage mentions the book of life.
+Everyone comes alive in order to be judged. and their lives are recorded - what they had done is recorded.
+This particular passage mentions the book of life.
 This is the book in whose names are written those who have put their trust in Jesus Christ and by faith and repentance have come to believe in him and be born again.
-There's a more detail in that passage in Revelation but the scene of final judgement is unmistakable in this parable.
+There is a more detail in that passage in Revelation but the scene of final judgement is unmistakable in this parable.
 So now we look in more detail at the two groups.
 Verses 34 - 40 describes those who are going to be redeemed and saved at that moment.
 Let's read this text and analyse its meaning.

 ‘Then the King will say to those on his right, “Come, you who are blessed by my father, take your inheritance, the Kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat.
 I was thirsty and you gave me something to drink.
 I was a stranger and you invited me in.
 I needed clothes and you clothed me.
 I was sick and you looked after me.
 I was in prison and you came to visit me.
 Then the righteous will answer him, “Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?”
 The King will reply, “Truly I tell you whatever you did for one of the least of these brothers and sisters of mine, you did for me”.Matthew 25:34-40, NIV

 These are compassionate actions which form part of the assessment of the lives of the righteous.
-In interpreting this passage, the most critical issue is to identify who Jesus means, who the King means, by the expression ‘the least of these brothers and sisters of mine’ - verse 40.
+In interpreting this passage, the most critical issue is to identify who Jesus the King means by the expression ‘the least of these brothers and sisters of mine’ - verse 40.
 Upon this point rests the whole interpretation of this parable.
 The Greek word ‘adelphos’ is the one used here in the original writing.
-It's a masculine noun, but refers in appropriate context to both genders, hence the expression brothers and sisters is appropriate here for the plural.
+It is a masculine noun, but refers in appropriate context to both genders, hence the expression brothers and sisters is appropriate here for the plural.

-There are three suggested meanings that have been used in the interpretation and you may have heard these interpretations if you're familiar with this text.
-Many people believe that brothers and sisters of Jesus are our fellow human beings, whoever they are who are in need - those who share Jesus's humanity, who we have helped.
-That's one possibility.
-Other people suggest and propose that the brothers and sisters is an ethnic statement referring to Jesus's ethnic brothers and sisters, fellow Jews.
-Fellow Jews in need who've been helped.
+There are three suggested meanings that have been used in the interpretation and you may have heard these interpretations if you are familiar with this text.
+Many people believe that brothers and sisters of Jesus are our fellow human beings, whoever they are who are in need - those who share Jesus' humanity, who we have helped.
+That is one possibility.
+Other people suggest and propose that the brothers and sisters is an ethnic statement referring to Jesus' ethnic brothers and sisters, fellow Jews - fellow Jews in need who have been helped.
 Thirdly it is proposed that these brothers and sisters are fellow disciples.
 They are the followers of Jesus who are brothers and sisters in the faith.
 You may have heard this passage interpreted in one or more of those different ways.
 If we take the first interpretation, this is about humanitarian concern within the Church.
 If we take the second interpretation, this is about giving special concern for Jewish people on behalf of the Church.
 If we take the third interpretation, then this expresses the concern that Christians have for their brothers and sisters in the faith who are suffering.

-The way we can answer the question to work out which interpretation is correct is to look at how this Greek word ‘adelphos’ is used in the New Testament, first of all by Jesus himself, and secondly by the other writers.
+The way we can answer the question to work out which interpretation is correct is to look at how the Greek word ‘adelphos’ is used in the New Testament, first of all by Jesus himself, and secondly by the other writers.
 The answer is very clear.
 Jesus often explicitly uses this term but he uses it always of his disciples, his brothers and sisters in the faith.
 He never uses it of ethnic Jews, his racial brothers, and he never uses it of humanity in general.
-I'll just give you some notable examples of this.
+I will give you some notable examples of this.
 Matthew 12: 46 - 50,

 ‘While Jesus was still talking to the crowd, his mother and brothers stood outside wanting to speak to him.
 Someone told him “Your mother and brothers are standing outside wanting to speak to you.”
 He replied to him, “Who is my mother and who are my brothers?”
 Pointing to his disciples, he said, “Here are my mother and my brothers.
 For whoever does the will of my Father in heaven is my brother and sister and mother”.Matthew 12:46-50, NIV

-That's very explicit.
-He's drawing a priority for the spiritual family of the Church.
-Moving forward to Matthew 18, which describes relationships within the Church and we've studied this passage earlier on.
+That is very explicit.
+He is drawing a priority for the spiritual family of the Church.
+Moving forward to Matthew 18, which describes relationships within the Church and we have studied this passage earlier on.
 In Matthew 18: 15, Jesus speaks about sin in the Church, starting with the expression if your brother or sister sins, go and point out the fault et cetera. and then Peter later on asks about forgiveness,

 ‘Lord, how many times shall I forgive my brother or sister who sins against me’Matthew 18:15, NIV